 Milwaukeeans are fortunate to have numerous options when it comes to family-friendly rooftop experiences.
 We suggest taking children in the afternoon or early evening with a focus on kids’ meals rather than cocktails, but hey, you got this.
-You can easy go by car between the diffrent rooftops.
-If someone in your family doesn't have a driving licens, you can read more about international driving permit online here.

 So let’s raise the roof for rooftop dining, Milwaukee!
 Here are six Milwaukee-based establishments with safe-for-families rooftops that will take you straight to the top.

 Cafe Benelux boasts a large rooftop patio with a spectacular view of the Third Ward, a neighborhood that’s both rich in history and tuned in to the latest trends.
 The cafe’s tables have large umbrellas to ensure shade and breakfast, lunch and dinner menus for kids and adults.
 Benelux also offers a massive Belgian beer selection.